notAscend/admu-carpark/README.md

 3.  **Install dependencies:**
     ```bash
-    pip install Django
+    pip install -r requirements.txt
     ```
-    (Note: It's recommended to create a `requirements.txt` file and install from there.)

-4.  **Run database migrations:**
+4.  **Set up the database:**
     ```bash
     python manage.py makemigrations
     python manage.py migrate
-    ```
-5.  **Load the initial data:**
-    ```bash
     python manage.py loaddata parking_zones.json
     ```

-6.  **Create an admin user:**
+5.  **Create an admin user:**
     ```bash
     python manage.py createsuperuser
     ```

-7.  **Run the development server:**
+6.  **Run the development server:**
     ```bash
     python manage.py runserver
     ```

-The application will now be running on `http://127.0.0.1:8000/`.
+The application will now be live at `http://127.0.0.1:8000/`.

-## 📌 Usage
+## 📌 How to Use

-* Navigate to the login/registration page to create an account using your Ateneo Student ID and email.
+* **Register:** Navigate to the registration page and sign up using your Ateneo Student ID and email.
-* Once logged in, go to the "My Account" page to register a car pass.
+* **Register a Vehicle:** Log in and go to "My Account" to register your car.
+This generates a unique car pass number you can use for parking.
-* If you have an active parking session, the page will show your current parking details and a live timer.
+* **Start a Session:** Click "Enter Parking System," choose an available parking zone, and begin your session.
+The dashboard will show a live timer for your parking duration.
-* You can use the "Enter Parking System" button to start a new session or the "Exit Parking" button to end it.
+* **End a Session:** When you're ready to leave, simply use the "Exit Parking" button on your dashboard to end your session.